agraham/PRISM_rtd/docs/teamlead.rst

 The Survey/Daily Summary report is an overview of the activities for your team for the day, it doubles as a Survey report and the team summary.

+- Select the *Survey* you completed today and view the report
+- Review the data and click on the *Edit* button in the upper right to edit
+- Fill in additional information in the **Logistics/Safety** and **Survey Summary** sections
+- Add your GPX trackline to the map (this will show your trackline on the map)

+  * On the map click *Add Geometry*
+  * Select *Add from .gpx,.kml, or .geojson* and select the GPX file you saved in Step 3 above

+- Relate the GPX media resource to the Survey

+  * Click *Related Resources* in the toolbar at the left
+  * Click on *Find Resources* in the upper right
+  * Click on *Attribute filter* at the top and type in the file name of the GPX file
+  * Click *Add Relationship* next to the file in the Search results
+  * Click the *Add* button and then *Save Edits*